技能 人工智能 LLM成本优化与架构设计

 Caching by exact string match only Minor phrasing differences cause cache misses on semantically identical queries Use embedding-based semantic caching with a cosine similarity threshold

-Ignoring system prompt size A 3000-token system prompt sent on every request is a hidden cost multiplier Use prompt caching for static system prompts and strip unnecessary instructions
+Ignoring system prompt size A 3,000-token system prompt sent on every request is a hidden cost multiplier Use prompt caching for static system prompts; strip unnecessary instructions

-Treating cost optimization as a one-time project Model pricing changes, traffic patterns shift, and new features launch — costs drift Set up continuous cost monitoring with weekly spend reports and anomaly alerts
+Treating cost optimization as a one-time project Model pricing changes, traffic patterns shift, new features launch -- costs drift Set up continuous cost monitoring with weekly spend reports and anomaly alerts

-Compressing prompts to the point of ambiguity Over-compressed prompts cause the model to hallucinate or produce low-quality output, requiring retries Compress filler words and redundant context but preserve all task-critical instructions
+Compressing prompts to the point of ambiguity Over-compressed prompts cause hallucination or low-quality output, requiring retries Compress filler and redundant context; preserve all task-critical instructions

 信息